BhargaviTera/cybersecurity-portfolio-/README.md

 # CyberSecurity-Portfolio
 ## 👩‍💻 About Me
-Cybersecurity Analyst with 3 years of work experience in security operations, network monitoring, and incident response.
+Cybersecurity Analyst with experience in security operations, network monitoring, and incident response.
 After a planned career break, I focused on continuous learning through hands-on labs, cybersecurity certifications, and practical projects on platforms like TryHackMe to further strengthen my skills.
 ## 🛠 Core Cybersecurity Skills

 - SIEM Monitoring & Incident Response